scda/pageviews/README.md

   vb.memory = "2048"
 end
 ```

+*Sidenote: Please make sure, you have at least 10GB of free space on your host's hard drive.
+The virtual machines by default have a virtual drive with a maximum size of 40GB, which could potentially lead to problems on your machine.
+Since the storage for the drive will be allocated dynamically and the current configuration allows the drives to be around 2GB each, there should not be any problem.*

 All further setup, the so called provisioning of the machines will be left to puppet (see chapter below).